trifectatechfoundation/teach-rs/slides/A2-advanced-intro.md

 # Ownership
 We previously talked about ownership

-* In rust there is always a single owner for each stack value
+* In Rust there is always a single owner for each stack value
 * Once the owner goes out of scope any associated values should be cleaned up
 * Copy types creates copies, all other types are *moved*